zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/data-slct-mnpn/data-slct-mnpn.md

     ![](images/compound_row_selection.png)
     The script returns the rows where petal length is less than or equal to 5.0.

 3. This step shows an example of a compound row selection using `AND`, denoted by the `&` symbol.
-Run the following script to select all rows in which `PETAL_LENGTH` is less than 1.5 AND `SEPAL_LENGTH` is greater than 5.0:
+Run the following script to select all rows in which `PETAL_LENGTH` is less than 1.5 and `SEPAL_LENGTH` is greater than 5.0:

     ```
     %python